ahoink/LiveBtcTracker/README.md

 # LiveBtcTracker
-Live Bitcoin chart averaging data from multiple exchanges (v0.7.0)
+Live Bitcoin chart averaging data from multiple exchanges (v0.8.0)

-It's rough right now, but it works
+It's still in Beta for now, but it works

 Can also track altcoins such as Ethereum (ETH) BitcoinCash (BCH) and many more.